EduPH/My-personal-CV/README.md

 ## What am I doing?

+I am currently an investigation support technician at Applied Mathematics department at Seville University.
-Can see my [GitHub](https://github.com/EduPH?tab=repositories) for further information.
+Can see my [GitHub](https://github.com/EduPH?tab=repositories) for further information of some things I was interested in.

 | Repository | Description |
 |---             |---     |